ernienettles/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+            Middleware, routing, req/res

 - [ ] Describe Middleware?
+        Middleware acts kinda of like a root reducer or context API in the sense that all data passes through it kinda like a funnel.
+When the data passes through middleware, the middleware decides what to do with it.

 - [ ] Describe a Resource?
+        A resource would be something like a file, image, or data that you use in an application.

 - [ ] What can the API return to help clients know if a request was successful?
+        A response

 - [ ] How can we partition our application into sub-applications?
+        Using routing

 ## Minimum Viable Product